Parmeetttx/Creating-Star-Rating/README.md

 # Creating-Star-Rating
+let's make an amazing JavaScript Project.
-Creating Rating Star using JavaScript
+Creating Rating Star using JavaScript also as say Star Rating